-We’re answering Google’s top twenty questions about cedar siding.
+We’re answering Google’s top cedar siding frequently asked questions.
 These questions are from wood lovers, wood lovers-to-be, and those who’ve invested in cedar siding and want to get it right.

 We’ll answer questions about cedar siding that is stained to preserve lustrous brown tones, cedar siding that is primed and painted and will be beautiful for 25 years or more, and cedar siding in the buff … allowed to weather naturally to a handsome silver-gray patina.